CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

-To have the short name of the test method in Test Explorer add the follwong json file to the test project:
+To have the short name of the test method in Test Explorer add the following `.json` file to the test project:

 ```json